 Allow the mud to set until it hardens, about 30 minutes, and then use the joint knife in an upward motion to cut off any ridges.
 Next, sand the whole area with medium grit sandpaper to knockdown the raise tape fibers and remove any other roughness in the surface.
 Brush off the dust and gently wipe the patch and surrounding wall with a damp rag to remove the residue before applying another coat of mud.

-Finish Coat and Sand
+Apply a Finish Coat of Joint Compound and Sand

 Mix and apply another coat of mud using the same method of buttering and skimming.
 Cover the whole area, overlapping the edges of the first mud coat and spreading onto the surrounding wall.
 Immediately skim the excess off stroking perpendicular to the previous strokes.
 If you skimmed the mud horizontally before skim vertically this time to help fill in any pits and smooth out an uneven surface.
 Let the mud set, scrape and sand as before and if necessary, apply another coat.
 Follow this procedure to apply as many addition coats of mud as needed to completely cover the patch and smooth out the wall.
 Apply each new coat stroking perpendicular to the previous one.